WickyNilliams/enquire.js/readme.md

 }).fire();
 ```

-This should be enough to get you going, **but please read the full [documentation](http://wickynilliams.github.com/enquire.js/) if you wish to learn about the other cool features**.
+This should be enough to get you going, **but please read the full [enquire.js documentation](http://wickynilliams.github.com/enquire.js/) if you wish to learn about the other cool features**.

+##Contributing

+* Got an awesome idea?
+* Found a not-so-awesome bug?
+* Wish to use an inappropriate medium of communication to get my attention?!

+Then please don't hesitate to raise an issue, they will *all* be looked at and tended to.

+And for all the cool cats who are prepared to give their time to contribute code, feel free to open a pull request.
+If you could write unit tests to accompany your pull request that would be pretty sweet, but no worries if not - if it's good enough to be merged in, it's good enough for me to spend a little time to write tests on your behalf :-)

 ##License